Feature selection for regression using neighborhood component analysis (NCA)

 FeatureWeights — Feature weights

-Feature weights, stored as a p-by-1
+Feature weights, specified as a

-p is the number of predictors
+numeric matrix, where p is the

 FeatureWeights is a

-matrix, where m is the number of
+matrix. m is the number of

 partitions specified via the